Essex Brigade: Between the wars

 When the renamed Territorial Army (TA) was reconstituted in 1920–22, the 161st (Essex) Infantry Brigade reformed with the same four battalions of the Essex Regiment as before, in 54th (East Anglian) Divisional Area.
-During the 1930s the air defences of the United Kingdom were strengthened, with a number of TA infantry battalions being converted to new roles: in 1935 the 7th Battalion, Essex Regiment was transferred to the Royal Artillery (RA) as 59th (The Essex Regiment) Anti-Aircraft Brigade, RA, (TA) and left 161st Brigade.
+During the 1930s, the air defences of the United Kingdom were strengthened, with a number of TA infantry battalions being converted to new roles: in 1935 the 7th Battalion, Essex Regiment was transferred to the Royal Artillery (RA) as 59th (The Essex Regiment) Anti-Aircraft Brigade, RA, (TA) and left 161st Brigade.
 They were replaced in the brigade by the 5th (Hackney) Battalion, Royal Berkshire Regiment, previously the 10th Battalion, the London Regiment (Hackney) from 1st London Infantry Brigade from The London Division.

-After the Munich Agreement in 1938 the TA was doubled in size by duplicating units.
+After the 1938 Munich Agreement, the TA was doubled in size by duplicating units.
 The Essex Regiment chose to designate its battalions '1/' and '2/' as it did in the First World War.
-During 1939 the 6th Battalion, Essex Regiment duplicated and both the 1/6th and 2/6th battalions became the 64th and 65th Searchlight Regiment respectively, but still remained part of the Essex Regiment.
+During 1939, the 6th Battalion, Essex Regiment duplicated with the 1/6th and 2/6th battalions becoming the 64th and 65th Searchlight Regiments respectively, but still remained part of the Essex Regiment.
 They were transferred to 41st (London) Anti-Aircraft Brigade, 2nd Anti-Aircraft Division, previously the 46th (North Midland) Division.